 - Writing for Results | Écrire efficacement CGA Magazine, Jan-Feb 2005.
 What you might not have learned in your high-school English class …

 - The Silent Communicator | Le communicateur silencieux CGA Magazine, Mar-Apr 2004.
 Body language says much more than you might think

 - The compelling case for ‘good enough’ in the workplace.
 The Globe and Mail, Monday November 16, 2020 (online and print editions).
-It may carry a negative connotation, but it’s time to celebrate its biggest advantage – adaptability.
+“Good enough” often carries a negative connotation.
+But perhaps it’s time to celebrate its biggest advantage – adaptability.

 - Five lessons learned as a first-time supervisor.
 The Globe & Mail, Monday February 10, 2020 (print and online editions).
 If you watch for and avoid these five traps that most novice leaders fall into, you will set yourself up for early supervisory success.